erwan-lemonnier/klue-microservice-deploy/README.md

 }
 ```

+Still in the IAM console, attach the custom policy to
+'aws-elasticbeanstalk-ec2-role' and 'aws-elasticbeanstalk-service-role'.

-Still in the aws console, create an access key for the user <IAM_USER_NAME> and
+Then, under the user's 'Security Crendetials' in the IAM console, create an
-note its 'Access key ID' and 'Secret access key'.
+access key for the user <IAM_USER_NAME> and note its 'Access key ID' and
+'Secret access key'.

-Then, in a terminal on the host from where you will deploy the micro-service,
+In a terminal on the host from which you will deploy the microservice,
-configure the aws profile of the klue-publish user:
+configure the aws profile of the <IAM_USER_NAME>:

 ```shell
 aws configure --profile <IAM_USER_NAME>